 (Check out my shadow boxing training routine for more ideas here)

 There are usually three types of resistance bands boxers and mixed martial artists can use while doing resistance shadow boxing.
 Here are examples of all three below:

 These are great to use if you are just going to practice with straight punches e.g. 1-2s.
 It is important however to make sure you have handles attached so it is easier to throw punches.

-With these you are really able to focus on speed and power drills, as the counteraction from the bands focus you to push past the resistance.
+With these, you are really able to focus on speed and power drills, as the counteraction from the bands focuses you to push past the resistance.
 You will really feel a difference once you remove them and do normal shadow boxing.
 They are also great for other types of strength exercises too.